How many countries around the world use proportional representation?

 Mixed Member Proportional Representation (MMP) is also known as the Additional Member System (AMS) in the UK.
 MMP is a mix of Westminster’s First Past the Post system and Party List PR – the goal is to provide a proportional parliament but also keep a single local MP.
 Both the Scottish Parliament and the Welsh Assembly use this system.

 Voters have two ballot papers.
 On the first is a list of candidates who want to be the local MP.
-Voters choose one candidate form this list, the candidate with the most votes wins and gets a seat, even if most people didn’t vote for them.
+Voters choose one candidate from this list.
+The candidate with the most votes wins and gets a seat, even if most people didn’t vote for them.

 On the second ballot paper is a list of parties, each party will have published a list of candidates prior to the election.
 Each voter can choose one party on the ballot paper, a vote for a party is a vote to support any candidate they have selected to be on their list.